Marian Kotleba: €1,488 cheques court case

 Kotleba was charged with demonstrating sympathy for a movement directed at suppression of fundamental rights and freedoms by publicly donating €1,488 cheques to various families.
-This combination of numbers is alleged to carry a white supremacist and Neo-Nazi message.
+The number "1488" is commonly used as a dog whistle among numerous neo-Nazi communities.

 On 12 October 2020, a first-degree court found him guilty of a more serious crime than he was charged with (supporting and propagating a movement whose aim is the repression of human rights and freedoms, and doing so publicly).
 He was sentenced to four years and four months in a lowest-security prison.
 Kotleba appealed against the verdict.

 On 5 April 2022, the Supreme Court of the Slovak Republic changed the ruling of the first-degree court and found Kotleba guilty of the crime he was originally charged with.
 He received a suspended sentence of 6 months in prison.